 Building passive income streams is a strategic approach to enhancing financial independence and creating long-term wealth.
 Passive income involves earning money with minimal ongoing effort, allowing individuals to focus on other pursuits.
 Common methods include investing in stocks or real estate, where rental income or dividends provide regular returns.
 Additionally, creating digital products like e-books, online courses, or mobile apps can yield income over time.
 Affiliate marketing is another avenue, where one earns a commission for promoting products or services.
 The key to success in building passive income streams lies in thorough research, diversifying investments, and maintaining a disciplined mindset, ultimately leading to financial stability.

-The Impact of Financial Literacy on Wealth Building
+The Power of Financial Education in Wealth Building